Ultima Online: Broadsword era (2014–present)

 It was announced on February 6, 2014, that development of the game would be transferred from Mythic to Broadsword, a new studio, that would take over future development.

 Free-to-play model

 In 2018 the traditional free fourteen-day trial was replaced with "Endless Journey" which allowed free playing indefinitely, but with large restrictions as to what players can do and where they can go.

 Ultima Online: New Legacy

 In 2020, Broadsword announced a new shard that would focus on returning Ultima Online to its fundamental roots as a roleplaying game.
 The shard is to have seasonal rulesets, whereby the shard will be reset via an in-game cataclysmic event and restarted with new rulesets in place.
 Broadsword stated that at the end of each season, characters will be able to transfer off of the Ultima Online: New Legacy shard onto a live shard with all skills, stats, and legacy progress that was earned.

-The alpha testing phase for Ultima Online: New Legacy is currently underway, with plans for the beta phase to commence during the summer of 2024.
-Broadsword Online Games, the development team behind the game, has announced their intention to launch New Legacy in September 2024, coinciding with the 26th anniversary of the original Ultima Online release.
+The first season of New Legacy launched on October 15, 2024, with the second season launching on October 15, 2026.